 Recommended places to eat:

-In Tallinn, a tourist will definitely find many different places to eat, most of which are concentrated in central and Old Town.
-In Old Town you'll find interesting places such as the garlic restaurant Balthazar and medieval restaurant Olde Hansa (in the latter even the toilets are as they were in medieval times).
+In Tallinn, tourists will find many different places to eat, most of which are concentrated in the centre and Old Town.
+In the Old Town you'll find interesting places such as the garlic restaurant Balthazar and the medieval restaurant Olde Hansa (in the latter even the toilets are as they were in medieval times).
 Have a taste of Estonian cuisine!
 You'll find Scandinavia's widest choice of wines in the Gloria Wine Cellar.
 At the beginning of a meal, Estonians will say "Head isu" or "Jätku leiba".

 Olde Hansa - The Medieval Restaurant in the Old Town.
 Expensive, but a must see for everyone.

-Olde Hansa is the home of a rich merchant.
-His house is built in a manner to increase the enjoyment of the happy moments in the life of a Hanseatic merchant.
-Not just for eating delicious food and savoring good drink, but also for the enjoyment of good music and the warmth of hearth and home during the Hanseatic times.
+Olde Hansa was the home of a rich merchant.
+His house was built in a manner to increase the joy of happy moments in the life of a Hanseatic merchant.
+Not just for eating delicious food and savoring good drinks, but also for good music and the warmth of hearth and home during Hanseatic times.